 Meaning and Importance of Minutes

-- Minutes are a permanent record of the procedure of a meeting.
+- A permanent record of the meeting’s procedures

-- Minutes provide a synopsis of the entire proceedings to the executives, members and shareholders who were not able to attend the meeting.
+- To provide a synopsis of the entire proceedings to any non-attendees

-- Minutes are a proof of the company’s policy decisions taken at the meeting.
+- Proof of the company’s policy decisions taken at the meeting

 Who Prepares the Minutes?